Jordan-based pharma company also looking at joint ventures in fast growing Gulf states

 "We have a long track record of ability to navigate in areas of political turmoil, to know the markets well and to anticipate what's going on and as we enter more markets in MENA and internationally we decrease risk," Darwzah said.

-Hikma's major Egyptian plant, which employs over 800 people, is operating after a short disruption during the current unrest.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Hikma's major Egyptian plant, which employs over 800 people, is operating after a short disruption during the current unrest.For all the latest health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.